buildbot/buildbot/master/docs/developer/rtype-properties.rst

     .. bb:rpath:: /builds/:buildid/properties

-        This path list properties for a given build.
+        This path lists properties for a given build.

 Update Methods
 --------------